 3. Merlin

 Merlin is a 5-year-old domestic short-haired cat who is extremely loving and affectionate.
-He had been a stray for a long time, and due to a tumour found when he was rescued, Merlin had to remove one of his hind legs.
+He had been a stray for a long time, and due to a tumour found when he was rescued, Merlin had to have one of his hind legs removed.

 4. Bibby